drio/manual-render/README.md

 What you are seeing here is a 2D "scene" where we have four 2D vectors (points) in space.
 The key observation is that we are working in our world whatever that is.
-And we have **units**.
+And we have units.
 Our objects will be created by just adding points/vectors (and other things like lines) in our world.

 For example, what you are looking at has: